Resources for Jewish History

 Was your family a part of Jewish community life in or around Lorain?
 Let us know so we can talk about how you can contribute your memories of the community.
 A.B.I. and WRHS are eager to collect more family histories, recipes, photographs, and other items that help us tell the story of this congregation.
 Help us by sharing your stories!

-An article by Hollace Ava Weiner, "From Lithuania to Lorain, Ohio: Remembering my Grandfather, 'The Sabbath-Observant Jew...Whose Name is Memorialized in a Catholic Hospital'" tells a unique story of Lorain's Jewish community.
+While the resources on this page and others at WRHS reveal much about the congregation, a significant history of the community written by the historian and archivist Hollace Ava Weiner deserves special attention.
+Her article "From Lithuania to Lorain, Ohio: Remembering my Grandfather, 'The Sabbath-Observant Jew...Whose Name is Memorialized in a Catholic Hospital'" tells a unique story of Lorain's Jewish community.
 The article appears in American Jewish Archives Journal and is taken from Weiner's 2020 book From Lithuania to Lorain: A Jewish Journey, The First Generation of Goldbergs in America.
 Weiner is director of the Fort Worth Jewish Archives and the editor and author of numerous publications.

 3